Wards of the City of London: London Wall

+1994 boundary changes

+Changes were made in 1994 to the City of London's external boundary with several London boroughs, which meant consequential changes to boundaries of several wards, where areas were transferred either to or from the City – the wards affected were: Farringdon Without, Cripplegate, Coleman Street, Bishopsgate, Aldgate, Portsoken, and Tower.

 Boundary reviews

-Following changes to the City of London's boundary in 1994 and later reform of the business vote in the city, the wards underwent a major boundary and electoral representation revision in 2003.
-The ward boundaries, and electoral representation at the Court of Common Council, were reviewed again in 2010 for change in 2013, though the change is less extensive this time.
-The review was conducted by senior officers of the corporation and senior judges of the Old Bailey.
+Following a significant reform of the business vote in the city, all the wards underwent a major boundary and electoral representation revision in 2003.
+The ward boundaries, and electoral representation at the Court of Common Council, were reviewed again in 2010 for change in 2013, though the change was less extensive this time.
+The reviews were conducted by senior officers of the corporation and senior judges of the Old Bailey.
 The wards are not reviewed by the Electoral Commission or a local government boundary commission under the Parliamentary Constituencies Act 1986 and (unlike other local government electoral reviews) the number and the names of the wards do not change.

 The final decision on changes to ward boundaries and representation was made by the Court of Common Council and an Act of Common Council was passed on 4 November 2010 to give effect to the changes from 8 March 2013.

 Electoral representation

 Under the current arrangements, each ward is an electoral district, electing one alderman to the Court of Aldermen, and between two and ten common councilmen (the city's equivalent of a councillor) to the Court of Common Council.
 The number of common councilmen elected by a ward depends inter alia on the number of electors (which comprises both of residents and the business vote) in the ward.

 Only electors who are freemen are eligible to stand.
 Instead of a conventional electoral register, each ward has a ward list.
-All common councilmen are elected every four years in one set of elections held Citywide.
+All common councilmen are elected every four years in one set of elections held citywide.
 A by-election in a particular ward can occur between scheduled elections if a vacancy arises, for example, by the resignation or death of a councilman.
 The elections of aldermen are held individually from one another and arise if the sitting alderman dies, resigns or (after the six-year term) puts themselves up for re-election.

 Since the 2003 review (and confirmed by the 2013 review process) the four residential wards elect twenty of the hundred common councilmen, and the remaining, "business-dominated" wards elect the remaining eighty councilmen.
 The four residential wards are Portsoken, Queenhithe, Aldersgate and Cripplegate, and the 2003 boundary changes reinforced this.
-The majority of City residents are in the Barbican Estate which is split between Aldersgate and Cripplegate wards.
+The majority of City residents are in the Barbican Estate, which is split between Aldersgate and Cripplegate wards.
 There are a minimum of two common councilmen per ward and three specific wards have their number of councilmen capped: Farringdon Without at ten, Cripplegate at nine and Farringdon Within at eight.